Carbide Motion User Guide

 Open Carbide Motion by clicking the icon, you will be presented with the opening Screen.

 Click the ‘Connect Cutter’ Icon in the center of the window to connect to your machine.

-After the software has connected to your machine, your will be presented with the information screen
+After the software has connected to your machine, your will be presented with the Initialize screen

 Learning your way around Carbide Motion